aorczyk/gas-sql-abstract/README.md

 Options:
 - as - given table name for selected sheet
 - serializer - data in each column could be write and read in different way, ex. as JSON
+- headerRowNr - the number of the row containing column headers
 ```
 var sql = new SqlAbstract({
   spreadsheets: [